One global observatory operating two telescopes on three sites.

 The SKA Observatory

-The SKA Observatory is a next-generation radio astronomy-driven Big Data facility that will revolutionise our understanding of the Universe and the laws of fundamental physics.
+The SKAO is a next-generation radio astronomy-driven Big Data facility that will revolutionise our understanding of the Universe and the laws of fundamental physics.
 Enabled by cutting-edge technology, it promises to have a major impact on society, in science and beyond.

-Formally known as the SKA Observatory, the SKAO is an intergovernmental organisation bringing together nations from around the world.
+The SKA Observatory, or SKAO for short, is an intergovernmental organisation bringing together nations from around the world.

 Its mission is to build and operate cutting-edge radio telescopes to transform our understanding of the Universe, and deliver benefits to society through global collaboration and innovation.

 The observatory has a global footprint and consists of the SKAO Global Headquarters in the UK, the SKAO’s two telescopes at radio-quiet sites in South Africa and Australia, and associated facilities to support the operations of the telescopes.

 Constructing and operating these telescopes will position the SKAO as the leading research infrastructure for radio astronomy globally, providing science capabilities to the international astronomical community for decades to come.